Go back

 Want More Examples?

 I spend 20 hours a week truffle hunting for interesting marketing ideas.
 In my searches, I find a lot of interesting things, including clever popup ideas, like the strikethrough example above.
-If you want me to share my findings consider joining my marketing newsletter.
+If you want me to share my findings, please consider joining my marketing newsletter.

 Comments 3